progmaticltd/homebox/docs/development.md

 - TCP/4190 : ManageSieve.
 Used to remotely access your mail filters, for instance with [thunderbird sieve plugin](https://addons.mozilla.org/en-US/thunderbird/addon/sieve/).
 - TCP/443 : HTTPS access for the webmail and also Outlook autodiscover feature.
+- TCP/5222 and TCP/5269 : Jabber, clients to server and server to server implementation.
+- UDP/53 and TCP/53 : DNS Server.

 ### Bridging your workstation